It's Always Swordfish

 References

-- Swordfish references the book "Night Watch" by Terry Pratchett.
-After Vimes discovers that a secret group is using swordfish for a password, he thinks, "Swordfish?
+- "Swordfish" is a reference to the book Night Watch, by Terry Pratchett.
+After Vimes discovers that a secret group is using swordfish as a password, he thinks, "Swordfish?
 Every password was swordfish!
 Whenever anyone tried to think of a word that no one would ever guess, they always chose swordfish.
 It was just one of those strange quirks of the human mind."

-- One of the passwords in the Impossible Mission game from the 1980's was 'swordfish'.
+- One of the passwords in the Impossible Mission game from the 1980s was "swordfish".